mailgun/documentation/source/api-templates.rst

     DELETE /<domain>/templates/<template>

 Delete a template specified in url.
-This method deletes all version of provided template
+This method deletes all versions of the specified template

 Example: